 - ensuring that education, benefits, facilities and services are targeted at those who most need them

-- the fair exercise of powers
+- the fair exercise of powers,

-- ensuring the health and safety of those using the education provider’s service or others, provided risks are clearly specified and backed by others
+- ensuring the health and safety of those using the education provider’s service or others, provided risks are clearly specified and backed by others,

-- preventing fraud or other forms of abuse or inappropriate use of services provided by the education provider
+- preventing fraud or other forms of abuse or inappropriate use of services provided by the education provider,

-- ensuring the wellbeing or dignity of those using the education provision,
+- ensuring the wellbeing or dignity of those using the education provision, and

 - maintaining academic and other standards.

-A significant factor in determining whether a public authority (including all non-private FE and HE institutions) is able to satisfy the justifaction test is the extent to which the authority has complied with their Public Sector Equality Duty.
+A significant factor in determining whether a public authority (including all non-private FE and HE institutions) is able to satisfy the justification test is the extent to which the authority has complied with their Public Sector Equality Duty.
 (FHE Technical guidance para 5.35)